raspberrypilearning/raspberry-pi-zero-time-lapse-cam/worksheet.md

       time.sleep(WAIT_TIME)
   ```

 1. Add your own code for a light show.
-When writing the code for your light sequence, make sure that you do *not* include an infinite loop (`while True:`) within the function.
+When writing the code for your light sequence, make sure that you do not include an infinite loop (`while True:`) within the function.
 If you do this, the flow of control within your program will get stuck within this loop and your camera will not take any more pictures.
-In the glasses example we used [this code](code/example_lights.py) to cause a red light to move across the screen and back twice.
+In the glasses example, we used [this code](code/example_lights.py) to cause a red light to move across the screen and back twice.

-## Starting the timelapse on boot
+## Starting the time-lapse on boot

-Since we will be running the Zero as a wearable with a USB power supply (and not with a keyboard, mouse or monitor attached), we need a way of starting the Python script when the Zero powers on.
+We will be running the Pi Zero as a wearable with a USB power supply (and not with a keyboard, mouse or monitor attached), so we need a way of starting the Python script when the Zero powers on.

 1. Open up a terminal window